yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/chat-bot-architecture),
 [photos](https://www.facebook.com/yegor256/posts/10209692585621352),
 [video](https://www.youtube.com/watch?v=7yTIWFZrXpg).
+Almost everything was done perfectly at this event.
+There were over 500 attendees and just two tracks (when I was speaking).
+The venue was very comfortable, modern and located in a walking distance from the center.
+All the logistics were done perfectly, the food was of high quality, the team was personally there and in permanent contact with speakers.
+It's asolutely a must to be there again.

 <div class="talk-event"/>
+<aside class="venue-rate orange">D</aside>
 <img src="/images/2016/ndcoslo-2016.png" class="past-talk" alt="NDC Oslo 2016"/>
 Talk to Your Microservice Via a Chat Bot, Not UI;
 [NDC Oslo](http://ndcoslo.com/talk/talk-to-your-microservice-via-a-chat-bot-not-ui/);